lemontrr/Extended-BP-Framework/README.md

 When all NOT gates are combined into an XNOR gate, the latency of the circuit follows *depth (without NOTs)* rather than *depth (with NOTs)*.

 ## Running Time
 Our multi-threading option does not improve the speed of one search, but it enables multiple searches to run concurrently.
-The time taken for one search for each circuit is as follows:
+The following shows the time taken for one search per circuit with the AMD Ryzen 9 7950X:
-Ascon S-box : Less than 1s
+Ascon S-box : Less than 1s,
-AES S-box : 3h - 20h
+AES S-box : 3h - 20h,
-Saturnin super S-box : About a week
+Saturnin super S-box : About a week,
-A part of SNOW3G S-box : 12h - a day (when applying the technique to reduce the size of ```W``` as written in the paper)
+A part of SNOW3G S-box : 12h - a day (when applying the technique to reduce the size of ```W``` as written in the paper.)

 ## References
 [BP10] Joan Boyar and René Peralta.
 A new combinational logic minimization technique with applications to cryptology.
 In Paola Festa, editor, Experimental Algorithms, 9th International Symposium, SEA 2010, Ischia Island, Naples, Italy, May 20-22, 2010.
 Proceedings, volume 6049 of Lecture Notes in Computer Science, pages 178–189.
 Springer, 2010.